Nicolaus Copernicus Monument, Warsaw: History

 In 1944, after the Warsaw Uprising, in which the monument was damaged, the Germans decided to melt it down.
 They removed it to Nysa, but had to retreat before they could melt it down.
 The Poles brought the monument back to Warsaw on 22 July 1945, renovated it, and unveiled it again on 22 July 1949.

 In 2007 a bronze representation of Copernicus' Solar System, modelled after an image in his De revolutionibus orbium coelestium, was placed on the square in front of the monument.
-Dariusz Bartoszewicz, "Ruszyli Słońce, ruszyli Ziemię" ("They Moved the Sun, They Moved the Earth"), Gazeta Wyborcza - Gazeta Stołeczna, Thursday, 31 May 2007.
 In July 2008 the statue was vandalized, but the stolen parts were soon recovered.

 Replicas of Warsaw's Copernicus monument stand in Montreal and Chicago.

 Plaster models in the Thorvaldsen Museum

 A 47 cm tall plaster model from 1821 (A858) and the original plaster model from 1822 (A113) are both in the collection of the Thorvaldsen Museum in Copenhagen.